PlacidIRL/Bazaar-Checker-by-Placid/README.md

 # Bazaar Checker by Placid

-WotLK 3.3.5 addon for Project Ascension.
-Keeps a wishlist of items you're after, then instantly scans the Bazaar vendor's entire rotating stock (all ~11 pages / ~106 slots) the moment you open its window, and alerts you if anything on your wishlist is available.
+A World of Warcraft (3.3.5) addon for Project Ascension that watches a wishlist of items and alerts you the moment any of them are in stock at the Bazaar vendor (Tiraxis, The Ethereal Bazaar), which sells items priced in Bazaar Tokens.
+It scans the vendor's full stock automatically when you open its window and surfaces matches with a chat message, sound, popup, and one-click Buy button.

 ## Install
 Folder name must stay `Bazaar Checker by Placid` inside your `Interface\AddOns` directory (this folder already matches, so you can copy it there as-is).

-## Slash commands
+## Slash Commands

-- `/bazaar` or `/bzc` — toggle the wishlist window
+- `/bazaar` or `/bzc` — toggle the standalone wishlist window
-- `/bazaar <itemID or item link>` — add an item to your wishlist directly
+- `/bazaar rescan` or `/bzc rescan` — manually re-scan the currently open vendor
-- `/bazaar rescan` — manually re-scan the currently open vendor (mainly useful for troubleshooting)
+- `/bazaar <item link or item ID>` (or `/bzc ...`) — add that item to your wishlist directly

-## Managing your wishlist
+- `/bazaar` or `/bzc` with no argument and not "rescan" — opens/closes the main wishlist window

-There are three equivalent ways to reach the same wishlist (adding/removing in one instantly updates the others):
+## Features

-1. **Esc -> Interface -> AddOns -> Bazaar Checker** — a panel embedded in
+- Wishlist of items (by item ID), addable via shift-click item link, typed item link, or numeric item ID
-   the standard Blizzard AddOns options list.
+- Automatic scan of the vendor's entire stock (all pages, not just the visible one) on `MERCHANT_SHOW`
-2. The standalone popup window (`/bazaar`, `/bzc`, or the minimap button).
+- Vendor recognition by NPC name ("Tiraxis") or by detecting Bazaar Token (item ID 975001) pricing on its stock, so ordinary vendors aren't scanned
-3. `/bazaar <itemID or item link>` typed directly.
+- Alert popup listing each matched item's icon, name/link (with tooltip and shift-click-style linking), price (Bazaar Token cost, copper price, or vendor page number as fallback), and a Buy button that repurchases the item's current merchant slot at click time

-In any of these: **shift-click** an item (from your bags, a tooltip, etc.) into the add box to insert its link, or just type a numeric item ID, then hit **Add** or Enter.
-Every wishlisted item is listed with its icon and colored name; click the small red icon on the right of a row to **remove** it.
+- Chat message and configurable alert sound on match; chat message when the vendor is confirmed but nothing wishlisted is in stock

-The popup window can also be dragged to move it; position is remembered between sessions.
+- Skips items that are sold out for the current stock rotation

-## How scanning works
+- Standalone draggable wishlist window with a remembered screen position, plus an equivalent panel embedded under Esc -> Interface -> AddOns

-- Triggers automatically on `MERCHANT_SHOW` (the moment you open a vendor window) — no need to click through pages, since `GetMerchantNumItems()` / `GetMerchantItemLink()` already cover the vendor's full stock regardless of which page is currently displayed.
-The scan is a single instant pass.
+- Draggable minimap button (toggles the wishlist window, position remembered) that can be hidden via settings
-- To avoid pestering you at every random vendor in the game, a vendor only counts as "the Bazaar" if **either** its NPC name matches `BazaarChecker.VENDOR_NAME` ("Tiraxis" by default, see `Core.lua`) **or** at least one of its items is actually priced in Bazaar Tokens (item ID `975001`).
-Either signal alone is enough - this way a vendor still gets recognized even if the extended-cost API doesn't behave as expected.
+- Options: alert sound on/off, alert sound choice, minimap button visibility/position
-  Ordinary vendors are silently ignored.
+- Saved-variable persistence of wishlist and settings (`BazaarCheckerDB`)
-- **Found:** for each wishlisted item currently in stock, you get a chat message, a sound, and a popup showing the item link, its icon, and a **Buy** button that purchases it on the spot.
-If the item's Bazaar Token price is readable through the standard cost API it's shown with the token icon; otherwise (see note below) the vendor page number is shown instead, so you can find it fast and check the exact price there.
+- Defensive `pcall` wrapping around scanning, alert popup rendering, and wishlist UI refresh, so a Lua error prints a visible chat message instead of failing silently

-- **Not found:** if it's confirmed to be the Bazaar vendor but none of your wishlisted items are currently available (stock rotates), you get a single chat message saying so.
+## Bug Fixes vs. the Original
-- Items that are sold out for the current rotation (`numAvailable == 0`) are treated as unavailable and won't trigger an alert.
+This is an original addon written for Project Ascension — not a modification of an existing addon.